 The Quality Improvement committee meets quarterly.
-We aim to expand the Cultural Humility committee into BHS to support the identification of CLAS needs, recommendations, strategic planning and implementation workgroup focuses.
+The Behavioral Health Equity Collaborative supports the identification of CLAS needs recommendations, strategic planning and implementation workgroup focuses.
 The CLAS Coordinator will facilitate this oversight steering committee and will provide outcome reports to the QI Steering Committee.

-C. Annual Report of the Cultural Competence Committee's activities including:

-1. Detailed discussion of the goals and objectives of the committee;
+C. Annual Report of the Cultural Competence Committee's activities including: 1.Detailed discussion of the goals and objectives of the committee;